Holocaust Commemoration Display Materials

 Biographical / Historical

-Susan Eckstein Cernyak-Spatz was born in Vienna in 1922.
+Susan Eckstein Cernyak-Spatz was born in Vienna on July 27, 1922.
 In the following twenty-three years she experienced many of the terrors of her fellow European Jews.
 She life revolved around the early Nazi oppression in Berlin, post- "Anschluss" Vienna, Nazi occupied Prague, and deportation to Theresienstadt in 1942.
 But the true horrors of the Nazi "Final Solution" awaited her in Birkenau, the woman's camp in Auschwitz where she survived her internment, beginning in January, 1943, for two years.
 She worked in "Canada," the Nazi name for the area within the Auschwitz Concentration Camp where victims' stolen belongings were sorted and stored.
 These months of hell were followed by a "Death March" and incarceration in Ravensbruck from which she and a group of fellow inmates walked away to freedom.
 Cernyak-Spatz retired as professor emerita of German.
 She has written and lectured frequently in schools, colleges, and civic groups throughout the U.S. and Europe about the Holocaust and how to teach it.
-Her memoir of her experiences during that period is "Protective Custody: Prisoner 34042" (Atkins Library, RARE D804.5.A935 C38 2005) The Holocaust is the popular term used for the mass murder of some 6 million European Jews (as well as members of some other persecuted groups, such as Gypsies and homosexuals) by the German Nazi regime during the Second World War.
+Her memoir of her experiences during that period is "Protective Custody: Prisoner 34042" (Atkins Library, RARE D804.5.A935 C38 2005).
+The Holocaust is the popular term used for the mass murder of some 6 million European Jews (as well as members of some other persecuted groups, such as Gypsies and homosexuals) by the German Nazi regime during the Second World War.
 To the anti-Semitic Nazi leader, Adolf Hitler, Jews were an inferior race, an alien threat to German racial purity and community.
 After years of Nazi rule in Germany, during which Jews were consistently persecuted, Hitler’s “final solution” came to fruition under the cover of world war, with mass killing centers constructed in the concentration camps of occupied Poland.
+Susan Cernyak-Spatz died in Charlotte on November 17, 2019.

 1.12 Linear Feet (30 posters, 6 DVDs and 1 volume)